PhotonicsTUL/PLaSK/doc/tutorial1.rst

 .. _sec-Thermo-electrical-modeling-of-simple-ee-laser:

-Thermo-electrical modeling of simple edge-emitting diode
+Thermo-Electrical Modeling of Simple Edge-Emitting Diode
 --------------------------------------------------------

 This tutorial presents basic usage of PLaSK.
 It shows how to define the basic geometry and how to perform computations using solvers.
 During the tutorial creation of all parts of the input file is described step-by-step, together with the discussion of it meaning.
 Before starting following the instructions described here, please make sure that PLaSK is installed correctly and create a separate working directory.
 We assume that you are able to launch the main binary as described in section :ref:`sec-Running-PLaSK`.